pdek1991/VigilSiddhi_V1/Readme.md

 ## Real-Time & Notifications

 - **WebSocket:**
-  - All status and alarm updates are pushed to `/ws/alarms` endpoint for UIs.
+  All status and alarm updates are pushed to `/ws/alarms` endpoint for UIs.
-  - Backend processors trigger WebSocket notifications to all connected clients.
 - **Telegram & Email:**
-  - Each event can trigger Telegram messages (to groups/users) and emails (to operators/teams).
+  Each event can trigger Telegram messages (to groups/users) and emails (to operators/teams).
-  - Notification handlers are called on each event, with rules configurable per agent, block, or severity.
+  Notification handlers are called on each event, with rules configurable per agent, block, or severity.

 ---